Configure Active Directory membership provider

 attributeMapUsername="sAMAccountName" />

-The required attributes shown above are intentionally identical to the attributes for the Active Directory membership provider.
-In most cases, you can and should use the same AD account and connection string for both the membership and role providers.
+The required attributes shown above are identical to those for the Active Directory membership provider.
+In most cases, you can and should use the same AD account and connection string for the membership and role providers.

 Modify the DOMAIN\ADServiceAccount and password and insert values for a user account with appropriate privileges.